All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The antimicrobial peptide plays a natural role in gut defense.
 Your intestinal lining produces LL-37 to help maintain the balance between helpful and harmful bacteria.

-Try the BMI Calculator →When LL-37 production is low, pathogenic bacteria can gain a foothold and disrupt your gut microbiome.
+When LL-37 production is low, pathogenic bacteria can gain a foothold and disrupt your gut microbiome.
 Biofilm formation by harmful bacteria is another concern.
 LL-37 has biofilm-disrupting properties that may help break down these protective bacterial shields.

 Supporting your body's natural LL-37 production through adequate vitamin D levels is a simpler first step.
 Vitamin D is a key regulator of LL-37 expression.
-Ensuring your vitamin D levels are optimized may boost your natural antimicrobial defense in the gut.
+Ensuring your vitamin D levels are improved may boost your natural antimicrobial defense in the gut.

 Building a in-depth Gut Protocol